 When I tested out the speed of Goose VPN with my 100 Mbps connection, I was actually quite amazed by how it performed.
 Even though Goose VPN doesn’t come with the “automatic best server location” option, it still managed to offer great speeds even when I manually picked different servers.

 To make my speed test as comprehensive as possible, I tested out both short and long-distance servers offered by Goose VPN.
-By the way, it only offers roughly around 25 server locations.
-Anyways, here’s how Goose VPN performed in my speed test:
+It offers multiple servers (exact number undisclosed) in 20+ countries.
+Here’s how Goose VPN performed in my speed test:

 |Countries||Distance||Download Speed||Upload Speed||Ping|